Average Cost of Homeowners Insurance in North Carolina (2025)

 Average Cost of Home Insurance in North Carolina for Newly Constructed Homes

-Homeowners insuring new constructions in North Carolina enjoy lower premiums, reflecting the benefits of modern materials and adherence to current building codes.
-The average annual premium for new homes is $1,786, which is $1,597 less than the $3,383 average for older homes.
-The table below shows how premiums differ between new and existing constructions across various coverage levels.
+Homeowners insuring new constructions in North Carolina pay lower premiums due to modern materials and current building codes.
+The average annual premium for new homes is $1,786, $1,597 less than the $3,383 average for older homes.
+The table below shows how premiums differ between new and existing constructions across coverage levels.

 Average Annual Home Insurance Premiums: New vs. Existing Construction